-This ban likely the reason why lots of people choosing to married after overstay Australian visa.
+This ban is likely the reason why lots of people choose to marry after overstaying their Australian visa.

 But please keep in mind;

-Staying in Australia without a valid visa may work out in the short term, but unfortunately it can have significant repercussions in the future if the couple want to get married.
+Staying in Australia without a valid visa may work out in the short term, but unfortunately it can have significant repercussions in the future if the couple wants to get married.

 Breaking the terms of your visa by overstaying makes it harder to ever be granted a visa by immigration ever again.

-However, it is possible to get a partner visa even if you married after overstay Australian Visa.
+However, it is possible to get a partner visa even if you are married after overstaying your Australian Visa.